zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 To do a proper single sign-on, use the following tags to specify the endpoints the Gluu Server communicates with:

-* base-endpoint
+* base-endpoint: remote station for basic communication
-* authorization-endpoint
+* authorization-endpoint: remote station for general authorization
-* token-endpoint
+* token-endpoint: remote station for token-based communication
-* userinfo-endpoint
+* userinfo-endpoint: remote station to receive user information from
-* clientinfo-endpoint
+* clientinfo-endpoint: remote station to receive client information from
-* check-session-iframe
+* check-session-iframe: iframe that validates/refers to the current session
-* end-session-endpoint
+* end-session-endpoint: remote station to terminate the session
 * jwks-uri: uri for authorization via [JSON Web Key Set (JWKS)][jwk]
 * registration-endpoint
 * validate-token-endpoint